Stuffed peppers

 Stuffed peppers is a dish common in many cuisines.
-It consists of hollowed or halved peppers filled with any of a variety of fillings, often including meat, vegetables, cheese, rice, or sauce.
+It consists of hollowed or halved bell peppers filled with any of a variety of fillings, often including meat, vegetables, cheese, rice, or sauce.
 The dish is usually assembled by filling the cavities of the peppers and then cooking.

+Regional variations

 China

 The Cantonese version of stuffed peppers is part of a street food called Three Fried Stuffed Treasures (煎釀三寶), with stuffed peppers, stuffed aubergines, and stuffed sausage.
 Though with different vegetables and meat, the stuffing is all the same: dace fish paste.
 After assembling the fish paste, it is deep-fried.
 It is usually served with Worcestershire sauce, or can be served without sauce.

 Spain

 Stuffed peppers or pimientos rellenos are part of traditional Spanish cuisine, especially that of the region of the Basque Country.
 Usually piquillo peppers are used.
 The fillings might include Manchego cheese, chicken, or cod in a red sauce, with chicken likely being the most popular recipe.